desparvis/desparvis/README.md

-- I’m @desparvis
+- My name is Credo Desparvis Gutabarwa
-- I’m interesting in programming
+- I am a Full Stack Web Developer
-- I’m currently studying at ALU
+- I'm currently studying at ALU Rwanda

 <!---
 desparvis/desparvis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.